hojat2079/E-CommerceApp/README.md

 This is an e-commerce application implemented with mvvm architecture.

-In this application, a library and concepts have been used:
+In this application, the following library and concepts have been used:
 - MVVM Architecture
 - Repository Pattern
 - Koin for Dependency Injection